New 42 day free trial

 Read our 5 address validation use cases ebook now

-USPS API documentation & support
+USPS address validation API documentation &support

 Do you:

-2. Want to be up and running with your program in hours instead of days because all you had to do was to copy and paste some code and tweak a few lines?
+2. Want to be up and running with your program in hours instead of days because all you had to do was copy and paste some code and tweak a few lines?

-3. Want access to stellar official SDKs in Python, JavaScript, C#, iOS and more?
+3. Want access to stellar official SDKs in Python, JavaScript, C#, iOS, and more?
 Do you look like Tony Stark when you show your integration to your boss?

 4. Want legendary phone, email and chat support?

-5. Hate XML?
+6. Hate XML?

 If you answered “yes” to any of these questions, then we are sorry to disappoint you.
 The USPS cannot give you what you want.

-USPS API uptime status
+USPS address validation API uptime status

 Why would we bring up the USPS address lookup API status?
-Because even though the US Postal service database is the official repository of address info for the United States, their API is well-known for its lack of consistent uptime.
+Because even though the US Postal Service database is the official repository of address info for the United States, their API is well-known for its lack of consistent uptime.

+You made it to stop number 2 at Limitation Station.
 If the uptime doesn't get you, maybe their incomplete data will.

 Non-USPS addresses: Address data completeness

 The USPS database supports the US mail delivery system.
 It may surprise you that the USPS database does NOT include every deliverable address in the United States.
-It maintains records on approximately 160 million homes and businesses but excludes millions of addresses that are not part of its delivery network.
+It maintains records on approximately 160 million homes and businesses but excludes millions of addresses not part of its delivery network.

 Luckily for these locations, private companies like FedEx, UPS, DHL, and Amazon happily deliver to these areas.
 If you want to validate all real addresses, regardless of where they're located, you'll need to find a more reliable solution than the USPS database.

-USPS address verification API & alternatives
+USPS address verification API & Smarty

 Note: Since this article deals with APIs (which are used to validate addresses then give them back to you), it may be helpful to brush up on terms like "uptime" and "documentation."

-USPS
+USPS alone

 In short, they do all the hard work.